misaka-oneesama/QtWebApp/README.md

 #### Notice regarding [御坂ーお姉さま](https://github.com/misaka-oneesama/misaka-oneesama)

+This fork is currently in co-development with the Discord™ bot misaka-oneesama as it is required to operate the Web UI.
-Report bugs against this repository only if you are sure it's QtWepApp's fault.
+Report bugs against this repository only if you are sure it is really QtWepApp's fault.

+<sub>This notice will be removed if the bot is more finished.
+I hope to continue my work on this after that and reboot this amazing library.
+It hasn't been updated since years.</sub>